Motley Fool Rule Breakers Review: Is It Worth It?

 Don’t Subscribe If:

 • You can’t stomach 50%+ position losses.
-Some Rule Breakers picks are down 80-90% and still marked “BUY.”
+Some Rule Breakers picks are down 80-90% and still marked active.
 If that would keep you up at night, this isn’t your service.

 • You want income.
 Rule Breakers focuses on growth, not dividends.
 Try Dividend Investor instead.

 • You need validation in year one.
-The first-year win rate is 60%.
+The under-one-year cohort is 46.2% winners and −4.3%.
 If you’ll judge the service after 12 months, you’ll likely be disappointed.

 • You only want Rule Breakers.
 There’s no standalone option—you must buy the full Epic bundle.